“I didn't cry during Titanic. But I know that some people do. Especially during the end scene, right? So moving…”

 Your colleagues start first.
 There’s six of them and one of you.
 Five musky males order lagers.
 Then comes Stephanie.
 She reaches for the wine list.

-Collective low key laughter follows.
+Collective low-key laughter follows.
 “This is what you get when you have a chick in your crew, bro!”
 One of the dudes commented your way.
 You’re appalled.
 And a little scared.
 But you know your worth and decide to speak up.
 “I don’t think that wine is gender specific.
 Everybody can enjoy a glass.
 Even I would.
 But I prefer beer.”

 You get home by 11 pm.
 Exhausted but smiling.
 It was not as bad as you thought.
 Roger, one of the dudes, likes the same books as you do.
-And Henry, a beautiful fella, works at a soup kitchen every Sunday morning.
+And Henry, a beautiful man, works at a soup kitchen every Sunday morning.

 Okay.
 It’s getting late.
 What will you do?